HegemanLab/galaxy-tardis/tardis-intro.md

 ### Setting Up Usernetes - Docker Service

-In `systemd` based distributions (such as Ubuntu), you can have the per-user docker daemon run when you log in by:
+In `systemd` based distributions (such as Ubuntu), you can have the per-user Docker daemon run when you log in by:
 ```bash
 cp docker.service ~/.config/systemd/user/docker.service
 systemctl --user daemon-reload